The Puppy Buyers' Guide

 Do your research!

 Having thought about it thoroughly, if you still have your heart set on bringing a new Leo into your life, you should begin by doing some research.
 It is probably best to NOT start by viewing puppies.
-They are irresistibly adorable little bear-cubs and you will not be able to walk away.
-What you really need to see first is what they are like as teenage hooligans, (hopefully) well mannered adults and what they are like when they become elderly.
+They are irresistibly adorable little bear-cubs and you will find it hard to walk away.
+What you really need to see first is what they are like as teenage hooligans, as (hopefully) well mannered adults and what they are like when they become elderly.
 In short you need to understand the whole life cycle and what to expect.
 Do your research, read books on the breed, and most importantly go out and see as many as you can.
 Many Leonberger owners and breeders are only too happy to open their doors to interested newcomers keen to learn more about the breed.
+You can start by contacting the Leonberger Club of Great Britain here http://www.leonbergerclubofgb.com They will be glad to put you in contact with owners to visit.

 What to expect from the breeder: